Edgware, Highgate and London Railway: Branch lines

 The line to Barnet stopped short at Underhill, south of the main village located at the top of the hill.
 As Barnet was a larger village than Edgware and new residential development at Finchley grew at a faster pace than on the original line, the branch line quickly became the dominant route.
 Direct services from London ran to High Barnet and a shuttle service was operated between Finchley and Edgware for most passenger journeys on that section, which remained a single track.

-The Muswell Hill branch from Highgate to Alexandra Palace was constructed by a separate company, the Muswell Hill Railway Company, and opened on 24 May 1873 along with the Palace.
-However, when the Palace burned down only two weeks after opening, the service was considerably reduced and then closed for almost two years whilst the Palace was rebuilt.
+The Muswell Hill Railway from Highgate to Alexandra Palace, authorised by the Muswell Hill Estate and Railways Act 1866 (29 & 30 Vict. c. ccxc), was constructed by a separate company, the Muswell Hill Estate Company, and opened on 24 May 1873 along with the palace.
+However, when the palace burned down only two weeks after opening, the service was considerably reduced and then closed for almost two years whilst the palace was rebuilt.
 It reopened in May 1875.

+The railway was split off into an independent company, the Muswell Hill and Palace Railway, by the Muswell Hill and Palace Railway Act 1886 (50 Vict. c. xxxv).

-Another separate company, the Watford and Edgware Railway (W&ER), was established in the 1860s and had various plans to build a link from the EH&LR near Edgware to Watford in Hertfordshire.
-The W&ER was unable to attract sufficient funds for the project and the company and the right of way that it had obtained passed through the ownership of a number of other railway companies until plans were made in the 1930s to make use of its route (see below).
+Another separate company, the Watford and Edgware Railway (W&ER), was established in the 1860s and had various plans to build a link from the EH&LR, near Edgware, to Watford in Hertfordshire.
+The W&ER was unable to attract sufficient funds for the project and the company and the right of way that it had obtained passed through the ownership of a number of other railway companies until plans were made in the 1930s to make use of its route.